MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/change-nameservers-at-ovh.md

 > [!IMPORTANT]
 >  When you have completed the steps in this section, the  *only*  nameservers that should be listed are these four: **ns1.bdm.microsoftonline.com**, **ns2.bdm.microsoftonline.com**, **ns3.bdm.microsoftonline.com**, and **ns4.bdm.microsoftonline.com**.
 The following procedure will show you how to delete any other, unwanted nameservers from the list, and also how to add the  *correct*  nameservers if they are not already in the list.

-1. ﻿To get started, go to your domains page in OVH by using [this link](https://www.ovh.com/manager/).
+1. To get started, go to your domains page in OVH by using [this link](https://www.ovh.com/manager/).
 You'll be prompted to log in.

     ![OVH login](../media/1424cc15-720d-49d1-b99b-8ba63b216238.png)